dbt-labs/docs.getdbt.com/website/docs/guides/getting-started/add-a-seed.md

 description: Learn how to add a seed file to your project
 ---
 :::caution Heads up!
-You'll need to have completed the Getting Started part of this tutorial to complete this lesson
+You'll need to have completed the earlier parts of this guide to complete this lesson
 :::